The geometry of the Double Gyroid wire network: Quantum and Classical: Introduction

-Our study of the non--commutative geometry is motivated by one of the big early successes of the noncommutative geometry of Alain Connes.
+Our study of the non--commutative geometry is motivated by one of the big early successes of the non-commutative geometry of Alain Connes.
 This was the description by Bellissard et al. of the quantum Hall effect \cite{BE}.
-This allowed to explain the integer effect in terms of the noncommutative geometric properties.
+This allowed to explain the integer effect in terms of the non-commutative geometric properties.
 The underlying geometry in that situation is the quantum 2-torus.
-Recently there have been deeper analysis on the fractional effect using hyperbolic geometry as a model \cite{Marcolli}.
-The conceptual approach as outlined in \cite{belissard} is to replace the Brioullin zone by a non--commutative Brioullin zone which is given by a $C^*$--algebra that contains the translational symmetry operators and the Hamiltonian.
+Recently there have been further analyses on the fractional effect using hyperbolic geometry as a model \cite{Marcolli}.
+The conceptual approach as outlined in \cite{belissard} is to replace the Brillouin zone by a non--commutative Brillouin zone which is given by a $C^*$--algebra that contains the translational symmetry operators and the Hamiltonian.
 In this geometry relevant quantities can often be expressed in terms of the $K$ theory of this algebra.
 This Abelian group captures information related to the the topology or better the homotopy type of the algebra or geometric setup.
 These are again quantities which are stable under continuous deformations.
 A prime example is the Hall conductance.

 A general fact which is pertinent to our discussion is that the $K$--groups also serve to label the gaps in the spectrum.
 Roughly this goes as follows.
 Given a gap in the spectrum there is a projector projecting to the energy levels below the gap.
 This projector in turn gives rise to a $K$--theory element.
 If one knows the ordered $K$--theory then one can also sometimes deduce if only finitely or infinitely many gaps are possible.